viresh-ratnakar/webifi/README.md

 # Webifi

-## An "interactive-fictionesque" interface to the web.
+## An "interactive-fictionesque" chat interface to the web.

 ### Version: Webifi v0.02 May 9, 2022